IDOE Cambridge Grant: FAQs

 This initiative supports eligible Indiana schools in implementing Cambridge programs by covering key costs such as professional development, curriculum materials, and exam fees.
 The grant is part of the state’s broader effort to expand access to rigorous academic pathways and college credit opportunities for Indiana students.

-What's the difference between Cambridge IGCSE and AS & A levels?
+What's the difference between Cambridge IGCSE and AS & A Levels?

-Cambridge IGCSE (International General Certificate of Secondary Education), typically taken by students in grades 9–10, are pre-advanced courses which build the content knowledge and skill set necessary for success in our college credit bearing courses, known as AS & A level courses.
+Cambridge IGCSE (International General Certificate of Secondary Education), typically taken by students in grades 9–10, are pre-advanced courses which build the content knowledge and skill set necessary for success in our college credit bearing courses, known as AS & A Level courses.

-How do we help you implement Cambridge?
+How will you help schools to implement Cambridge?

 Each school will be assigned a School Implementation Manager who effectively serves as a Cambridge Coach.
 Your Coach will be available for support and advice throughout every step of your implementation.